 This part can be used in several ways.
 The hindquarters consist of the rump, leg, and shank.
 These cuts are usually much tougher than the other cuts and need to be cooked low and slow.
 The loin section is the most tender part of the lamb and is usually the most sought out and the most expensive.

 The breast section is on the lamb’s belly and is generally too tough to eat whole because of the tendons and connective tissues running through the cut.
 This cut is usually used to make ground lamb.

-For a comprehensive diagram, check out this website https://calveysachillmountainlamb.ie/lamb-cuts/
+For a comprehensive diagram, check out the Calvey Achill Mountain Lamb website

 What Should I Do to Prepare Lamb Before Smoking It?